bbauska/W3Cx-2of5/README.md

 ```
 <img src="images/tulips.png" alt="This is supposed to be an image
-   of tulips" title="Tulips from woodburn tulip festival">
+   of tulips" title="Tulips from Woodburn Tulip Festival">
 ```

 The alt attribute is meant to be an alternate source of information